great-expectations/great_expectations/docs/source/custom_expectations.rst

 The easy way
 --------------------------------------------------------------------------------

-1. Create a subclass from the DataSet class of your choice
+1. Create a subclass from the dataset class of your choice
 2. Define custom functions containing your business logic
 3. Use the `column_map_expectation` and `column_aggregate_expectation` decorators to turn them into full Expectations.
-Note that each DataSet class implements its own versions of `@column_map_expectation` and `@column_aggregate_expectation`, so you should consult the documentation of each class to ensure you are returning the correct information to the decorator.
+Note that each dataset class implements its own versions of `@column_map_expectation` and `@column_aggregate_expectation`, so you should consult the documentation of each class to ensure you are returning the correct information to the decorator.

 Note: following Great Expectations :ref:`naming_conventions` is highly recommended, but not strictly required.
 If you want to confuse yourself with bad names, the package won't stop you.

 For example, in Pandas:

-`@MetaPandasDataSet.column_map_expectation` decorates a custom function, wrapping it with all the business logic required to turn it into a fully-fledged Expectation.
+`@MetaPandasDataset.column_map_expectation` decorates a custom function, wrapping it with all the business logic required to turn it into a fully-fledged Expectation.
 This spares you the hassle of defining logic to handle required arguments like `mostly` and `result_format`.
 Your custom function can focus exclusively on the business logic of passing or failing the expectation.

 To work with these decorators, your custom function must accept two arguments: `self` and `column`.
 When your function is called, `column` will contain all the non-null values in the given column.
 Your function must return a series of boolean values in the same order, with the same index.

-`@MetaPandasDataSet.column_aggregate_expectation` accepts `self` and `column`.
+`@MetaPandasDataset.column_aggregate_expectation` accepts `self` and `column`.
 It must return a dictionary containing a boolean `success` value, and a nested dictionary called `result` which contains an `observed_value` argument.

 .. code-block:: python

-    from great_expectations.dataset import PandasDataSet, MetaPandasDataSet
+    from great_expectations.Dataset import PandasDataset, MetaPandasDataset

-    class CustomPandasDataSet(PandasDataSet):
+    class CustomPandasDataset(PandasDataset):

-        @MetaPandasDataSet.column_map_expectation
+        @MetaPandasDataset.column_map_expectation
         def expect_column_values_to_equal_2(self, column):
             return column.map(lambda x: x==2)

-        @MetaPandasDataSet.column_aggregate_expectation
+        @MetaPandasDataset.column_aggregate_expectation
         def expect_column_mode_to_equal_0(self, column):
             mode = column.mode[0]
             return {